hjd1964/SmartWebServer/README.md

 # OnStep Smart Web Server

-***
-THIS IS AN NEW DESIGN BUT IT SEEMS TO HAVE REACHED STABILITY WITH NO KNOWN PROBLEMS.
-I NOW CONSIDER THIS A BETA AND SUITABLE FOR USER TESTING.
-***

 This is the WiFi and Ethernet webserver for OnStep.
 It also enables OnStep to be controlled over IP.
 This access can be over command channel(s) and/or website.
 This server is known to work from personal computers (using a browser), phones and tablets,